-MANAGEMENT OF THE COMPANY (AS AT 31 DECEMBER 2021)
+MANAGEMENT OF THE COMPANY (AS AT 31 DECEMBER 2022)

 Mgr.
 Jiří Střelický, M.A., Ph.D.
-Chairman of the Board of Directors responsible for the CEO Unit and for the Life and Non-life Insurance Division Ing.
-Stanislav Uma Vice-chairman of the Board of Directors responsible for the Client Service and Direct Distribution Division Ing.
-Marek Cach Member of the Board of Directors responsible for the Life and Non-life Insurance Division Ing.
-Tomáš Lain Member of the Board of Directors responsible for the Finance and Risk Management Division
+Chairman of the Board of Directors responsible for CEO Unit and Sales Division Ing.
+Stanislav Uma Vice-chairman of the Board of Directors responsible for Client Service and Direct Distribution Division Ing.
+Marek Cach Member of the Board of Directors responsible for Finance and Risk Management Division Ing.
+Tomáš Lain Member of the Board of Directors responsible for Life and Non-life Insurance Division the areas of life and non-life insurance.
+Moreover, the stable infrastructure of the ČSOB Group and of the strong multinational shareholder KBC further enables the clients of ČSOB Pojišťovna to obtain advantageous terms on comprehensive management of their financial needs.